Pirate spider: Behaviour

 Mimetidae usually hunt by picking at the strands on their prey's web to simulate the movements of either a trapped insect or a potential mate.
 This strategy is a form of aggressive mimicry.
 When their prey comes to investigate, they are instead captured and eaten.

 The pirate spider Gelanor siquirres does not spin webs to passively catch prey.
 Instead, they hunt other web-building spiders using a stealth-based strategy.
 At night, they construct a capture web—long, dry silk lines extending from their retreat to nearby vegetation.
 These lines act as a trap by providing an anchor for the floating lines of nocturnal web-building spiders.
 If an exploring spider unknowingly secures its floating line to the pirate spider’s silk, it will then follow its own line onto the pirate spider’s web.
 Once the pirate spider detects the intruder, it descends from its retreat and ambushes it.

 Some mimetids have been observed to feed on insects as well.
 The spider-feeding habit presents problems in mating, and little is known about how the males court females to avoid being eaten.
 However, some male mimetids in the genus Gelanor, found in South America, have enormously long appendages which they use to inseminate females.

 Distribution

 Pirate spiders are found in forests all around the globe, wherein the highest diversity is found in Central and Tropical South America.

 Genera

-As of October 2025, this family includes eight genera:
+As of January 2026, this family includes eight genera and 166 species: